Below are some frequently asked questions, but feel free to contact me with any further ones you may have.

 Q: You were a celebrant in London.
 What’s the difference between being a celebrant there and in Australia?

 A: There’s a few differences, but fundamentally the ceremony is the same.
-In England, a celebrant does all but the legal part of the ceremony (that is done by a registrar), and the other main difference is that same sex marriage is legal.
+In England, a celebrant does all but the legal part of the ceremony (that is done by a registrar), and the other main difference is that same sex marriage has been legal for a number of years.
 Oh, and having an outdoor wedding in England is dicey…

 Q: If you lived in England, do you have an English accent?